Dexketoprofen

 Dexketoprofen is a nonsteroidal anti-inflammatory drug (NSAID).
 It is manufactured by Menarini, under the tradename Keral.
 It is available in the UK, as dexketoprofen trometamol, as a prescription-only drug and in Latin America as Enantyum, produced by Menarini.
 Also, in Italy and Spain it is available as an over-the-counter drug (OTC) under the trade name Enandol or Enantyum.
 In Hungary it is available from a pharmacy as Ketodex.
 In Turkey, it is an over the counter medicine under the name Arveles.
 In Latvia, Lithuania and Estonia it is available as an OTC under the tradename Dolmen.
 In Mexico it is available in tablet form as Stadium made by Menarini.
 It is the dextrorotatory stereoisomer of ketoprofen.

 Chemistry

 Dexketoprofen is the (S)-enantiomer of ketoprofen.
 Technically it is a chiral switch of (±)-ketoprofen.
-The switch was done for a faster onset of action, a better therapeutic value.
+The switch was done for a faster onset of action and a better therapeutic value.
 Dexketoprofen consists of a propionic acid moiety connected to a benzophenone molecule by its second carbon.